sbt/website/src/reference/04-Detailed-Topics/04-Tasks-and-Commands/03-Commands.md

 [State](../../api/sbt/State.html) provides access to the build state, such as all registered `Command`s, the remaining commands to execute, and all project-related information.
-See `Build-State` for details on State.
+See [States and Actions][Build-State] for details on State.

 Finally, basic help information may be provided that is used by the